doivglser/mindevenviro-fanciful/README.md

 # USAGE:

-* Login with your user name as $USER, on both: TTY1 (for shi3lD.sh,mutt,mc) and to X.
+* Login with your user name as $USER, on both: TTY1 (shi3lD.sh), TTY2 (mutt), TTY3 (mc), and to X.

 # run:

-* from TTY1: shi3lD.sh to:
+* from TTY1: shi3lD.sh

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
-This script	runs only on systems with systemd, without network-managers.
+This script	runs only on systems without network-managers.

+* from TTY1: mc

+file manager

+* from TTY2: mutt

+system emails

+* from TTY3: nano

+editor

-* On X, running vtwm:
+# On X, running vtwm:

+* Firefox

-Firefox (type: your_hostname for dwww and/or open a tab and type: hostname/testphp for your php stuff)
+type: your_hostname for dwww and/or open a tab and type: hostname/testphp for your php stuff.

+* VLC

-VLC (your music and/or videos)
+your music and/or videos

+* terminator

-terminator (multiple GNOME terminals in one window)
+multiple GNOME terminals in one window

-mc (file manager)

-mutt (system emails)

-nano (editor)

-* from terminator: redundanz.sh to:
+* from terminator: redundanz.sh

 Restarts Apache2, MySQL, Sendmail.
 If false, or on lack of space, writes to /dev/pts/3 and to mailbox.

-* from terminator: sCRYPtUPdater.sh to:
+* from terminator: sCRYPtUPdater.sh

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
 Update your scripts to /usr/local/bin or to /var/www/testphp.
 Stop a python, perl or bash syntax-check, with ctrl+4.
-Be sure you change more then one byte (if you change just one digit, do a space or something).
+Be sure you change more then one byte (if you change just one digit, do a space or a hash with a comment).
 Close with ctrl+C.

-* from terminator: nano to:
+* from terminator: nano

 Edit your projects with nano.
 To get a good overview on the screen, you have two more grids in the terminator window, with the shell scripts: redundanz.sh and sCRYPtUPdater.sh.